Mizumaki, Fukuoka: History

+The area of Mizumaki was part of ancient Chikuzen Province.
 About 3000 years ago, the large Ko-Onga Bay covered the area where the town of Mizumaki now lies.
 Soil and silt carried by the Onga River gradually built up until a flat plain was built up in the area.
 People began living and planting rice crops on that ground.
 Terrible floods continually plagued the area.

-In the year 1889, the village of Mizumaki was formed when nine villages merged.
-From that time, the population expanded as workers moved in to work in the prosperous coal mines.

-In 1940 Mizumaki officially became a town.
+During the Edo Period the area was under the control of Fukuoka Domain.
+After the Meiji restoration, the village of Mizumaki was established on May 1, 1889 with the creation of the modern municipalities system.
+Mizumaki was raised to town status on February 1, 1940.

 Mizumaki was the site of "Japan Coal Mining Company, Onga Coal Mine" which used forced laborers in the mine, particularly Dutch, American and British POWs in World War II.
 A memorial called "The Memorial Cross " commemorates the allied POWs who died during the war.

+Government

+Mizumaki has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
+Mizumaki, collectively with the other municipalities of Onga District, contributes two members to the Fukuoka Prefectural Assembly.
+In terms of national politics, the town is part of the Fukuoka 8th district of the lower house of the Diet of Japan.